 I will change back to my road trainers now anyway as my trail trainers are wearing too much on one side now, I need to save up for new trainers.

 My legs were stiff when I got home and actually I think my legs were better after my Marathon last year than this Half Marathon, I did leave me feeling a bit down to have such a slow run but I was pleased I completed the distance.

 I did managed to try out my new action camera – A Kitvision escape 4kw, I had this strapped to my chest in the hope of getting some good footage.
 The quality of the video was great, not jumpy like my last camera but unfortunately for me I recorded the footage in slow motion and I recorded the pavement the whole time as I did not have the camera pointed up high enough.
 Next time 🙂

 I used the RunGo App again today, I did not play any music so I can hear the directions and boy did I hear them, I am running in the dark through wooded area when suddenly the app would scream into life to give me a mile update or directions, I jumped ten feet every flaming time, I even jumped when I was expecting the voice (100 yards before due to make a turn).
 I could have turned the volume down but I was so pleased to hear it clearly that I left it at max, I love that app, well worth the money.

-My name is Neil, an average runner, founding member of Clair parkrun in Haywards Heath, enthusiastic member of Burgess Hill Runners, 50 marathons so far including 16 over marathon distance and three 100 milers, Leader in Running Fitness since mid 2014, all things animal welfare and vegan since February 2016.
+My name is Neil, an average runner, founding member of Clair parkrun in Haywards Heath, enthusiastic member of Burgess Hill Runners, 50 marathons so far including 16 over marathon distance and four 100 milers, Leader in Running Fitness since mid 2014, all things animal welfare and vegan since February 2016.
 Hoping my knees don't give up on me too soon.